 Operating mode Use Types of heating There are several finely tuned types of heating for you to pre- pare your dishes.
 Dishes \rightarrow "Dishes" on page 30 Here you can find prepro- grammed setting values which are suitable for many dishes.
-Microwave \rightarrow "Microwave" on page 19 Using the microwave you can cook, heat up or defrost your dishes more quickly.
+Microwave → "Microwave" on page 19 Using the microwave you can cook, heat up or defrost your dishes more quickly.
 Microwave combination → "Microwave" on page 19 Using microwave combination, you can activate a type of heating in addition to the microwave.
 Dry → "Microwave" on page 19 Use after every microwave opera- tion.
-Self-cleaning \rightarrow "Cleaning function" on page 23 The self-cleaning function cleans your oven automatically.
+Self-cleaning \rightarrow "Cleaning function" on page 22 The self-cleaning function cleans your oven automatically.
 Settings \rightarrow "Basic settings" on page 18 You can adapt your appliance's basic settings to suit your needs.
+HomeConnect → "Home Connect" on page 23 This function allows you to con- nect your oven with a mobile device.